mongodb/mongo/src/mongo/db/catalog/README.md

   idxEntryBytesWritten: 0,
   // The number of index entry units attempted to be written to or deleted from the storage engine
   idxEntryUnitsWritten: 0,
+  // The total number of document plus associated index entry units attempted to be written to
+  // or deleted from the storage engine
+  totalUnitsWritten: 0
 }
 ```